Implementation of I-2081, the Parents’ Bill of Rights

 Implementation of I-2081

-As directed by the Legislature, OSPI is developing technical guidance and a tool to assist with the implementation of I-2081.
+As directed by the Legislature, OSPI has developed technical guidance and a tool to assist with the implementation of I-2081.
 While much of the initiative aligns with existing state and federal laws, some provisions, particularly those related to student privacy and safety, require further clarification.
-OSPI published initial guidance on June 7, 2024, and intends to publish additional guidance prior to the start of the 2024-25 school year, though this may change due to ongoing litigation.
+OSPI published initial guidance on June 7, 2024, and published reports to the Legislature for each month beginning with October 2024.
+OSPI’s Legal Affairs team is working quickly to update our guidance related to the implementation of the Initiative.

 Monthly Status Report